 I came up with the name Kitty Stryker when flying from Boston, Massachusetts to California.
 Over the seven hours I was cramped into an airplane seat, I pored over my name, deciding what made Kitty Stryker different from the name I was leaving behind, Katy.
 Katy was dorky, not very popular, struggled in crowds of people, and was suicidally depressed.
 Katy couldn't step out from under the shadow of her teenage years.
 In contrast, Kitty was sexy, flirty and confident.
 Kitty was politically active and internet savvy, had a lot of friends and was popular.
 Kitty was going West, to seek her fortune by doing things she loved that also increased her awareness.
 And in order for this dream to come true, I had to embrace Kitty Stryker wholeheartedly and push away the tendrils of Katy in order to fully bloom.

 And bloom I did.
 I started going to university, dating actively, and I went out to clubs and danced.
 Putting my past behind me was easy, because there was very little social media to haunt me, no real name policies to worry about.
-Struggling to find a job that paid better than retail, I scanned Craigslist and found an opportunity to work as a professional Domme.
+Struggling to find a job that paid better than retail, I scanned Craigslist, Skip the Games, and Listcrawler, and found an opportunity to work as a professional Domme.
 As someone who loved kink, this seemed like an ideal situation for me.
 It wasn't, granted -- the woman in charge hated fat people, hated her clients, hated kinky sex as far as I could tell.
 I left and went independent, fumbling my way, talking to people on forums to figure out what to do.
 Sex work came naturally to me, and I felt like it was my calling, plus I could continue my studies.

 As a white, cisgender, female-identified indoor worker I felt reasonably safe when I started, both as it related to police and client behaviour, even though the work I did was not always strictly legal.
 For me, becoming a sex worker was part survival and part career path, as I had been working three jobs at a mall for very little and knew it wasn’t sustainable.
 I brainstormed how I’d transition from one aspect to another, taught myself marketing strategies, learned how to best utilize social media in order to connect to clients.
 I expected that I would stay in the industry for quite a while, either as a worker or an organizer.

 I enjoyed my work (most of the time), speaking publicly and without shame about it at universities, on television, online, and over the airwaves.
-Internet-savvy, I blogged regularly, used online advertising, branded myself on social media.
+Internet-savvy, I blogged regularly, used online advertising on sites like Scarlet Blue, branded myself on social media.
 I called out documentaries I was in when they misrepresented me, and made demands of journalists about how they could tell my story.
 While conscious of keeping my real name away from my sex work name, I didn’t worry overmuch about photos or video being attached to my nom de plume.
 I figured whatever I did with the rest of my life, I was likely going to be entwining sex, if not sex work, into it, so why be paranoid?
 Being a professional pervert was my career goal and I figured I wouldn’t ever desire to stray.

 Turns out I was wrong.
 I burned out on sex work over time, tired of serving others desires and needing a break.
 Returning to San Francisco after working in London, England was pretty difficult for me.
 There were many differences: In London, I could be open about being a sex worker and was usually treated with respect, my fat body was a thing of desire, and the legality of my work meant I could call the police for support.
 In stark contrast, I found myself opened up to all sorts of critique and abuse when I didn’t take a client on in San Francisco, and the illegal, stigmatized status of sex work meant that I had little recourse.
 I felt emotionally exhausted with the hustling process of getting new clients, and was finding myself enjoying the sessions themselves less and less.
 I tried to talk to other sex workers about my experience but felt alienated; as the one fat girl in the group, they didn’t really understand the issues I was facing.
 Then when I came out of an abusive relationship I felt a lot of the people who were my fellow sex worker activists and, I thought, my friends, withdraw from me.
 I felt abandoned and alone, and questioning why I was staying in this industry when it was now making me feel disassociated.